jsterner30/watchtower/README.md

 2. Dynamic LTS versioning for things besides node
 3. Create rfc template and use in GH actions for standard change
 4. Get teams webhook url and use in GH actions for teams notification
-5. Update readme to match reality
-6. access tokens/ non expiring tokens?
+5. access tokens/ non expiring tokens?
+Is it even possible to get non fine grained tokens?
-7. manually added org github users?
+6. manually added org github users?
-8. parse node versions from gha modules action.yml files
+7. parse node versions from gha modules action.yml files
-9. replace sinon in tests with native ts-mockito implementation
+8. replace sinon in tests with native ts-mockito implementation .
-10. fix overall health score report